 – ADUs are package deals, they can’t be sold separately from the primary house.

-Take a look inside this project.
-We’re currently building an ADU above a garage in South Minneapolis.
-Follow the process from design to completion and see every step along the way.
+Take a look inside this ADU we built above a garage in South Minneapolis.
+See the process from design to completion and see every step along the way.

 How would an ADU benefit your lifestyle?